 Final Arc 6: Re: A Battle With The Gods

 - Anime: The God of High School Season 5, 6, etc.

-Supposedly, the story is in the final arc now, but Season 6 is getting close to 200 chapters already.
+Park has not yet announced the final chapter number and Season 6 is past 200 chapters already.
 Even fans have started to question when the series will end, and creator Park openly chastised himself about how Season 5 turned out.

 “Season 5 felt like a season where I ‘pushed’ too hard on my own,” Park admitted.
 “I put too much in it, some things were too rushed, and some things were too unpolished.”

 Some fans of the Webtoon have expressed similar opinions about the opening episodes of the GOHS anime series.

 While MAPPA’s fluid animation in the bike chase scene and the action-scene martial arts cinematography in the battle royale was amazing, the first episode seemed rushed since it merely introduced the rapport of the three main characters Mori, Daewi, and Mira while seemingly ignoring their motivations for competing in the tournament.

 The anime team has already talked about how they’re adapting between 2 to 6+ chapters per episode.
 Although writer Yoshimura and director Park probably would have liked to have included everything, the team was forced to make more concessions and skip certain details that will outrage certain fans who hate it when adaptations stray from the source material.

 In the case of Episode 1, it skimmed several introductory chapters to reach the opening battle of Chapters 5 and 6.